Property redirected to the spouse or civil partner: introduction

 - creation of short-term interests for slightly longer than the statutory period.
 (IHTM35095)

-You should refer all such cases to TG as directed in the instructions.
+You should refer all such cases to Technical as directed in the instructions.
 You should similarly refer any other cases where it appears the taxpayer is seeking to exploit the provisions of IHTA84/S142.